lgonzalezrouco/pti/REST_API/README.md

 - Request the list of all rentals: An endpoint that will return the list of all saved rental orders (in JSON format).

 In order to keep the rentals data (to be able to list them) you will need to save the data to the disk.
 A single JSON file will be enough (though not in a real scenario).
-ANNEX 1 provide help for manipulating JSON files with JavaScript.
+ANNEX 1 provides help for manipulating JSON files with JavaScript.

 ### 2.2 Extension (1 point)